MarianDubei/EEGfirmware/README.md

 2) send data to mobile phone using BLE;

 To get data from our ADC, we used [finished driver](https://github.com/gskelly/eeg/tree/master/firmware/at32uc3l064/brainboard_fw/brainboard_fw/src) with functions, which allows to communicate with other microcontroller, and adapted it to our PSoC 6.

+___
 Our firmware also allows us to use BLE to send data to another device.
 In order to do that we had write functions, which will be able to update our characteristics with new data and to react to different BLE events.
+Functions we used:
+ - updateLed() - update GATT database with the state of LED, which changes if some device is connected to PSoC or not;
+ - updateNumber() - update GATT database with the state of data;
+ - BleCallBack() - BLE event handler;
+ - main() - main loop, where we get data, update it in infinite loop and process BLE events;